Romantic Things to Do in Ashland VA: The Center of the Universe

 SHOP: Re-Funk-It

-“Repurposed” art and gifts are in high demand, as evidenced by this wonderfully funky store.
+“Repurposed” art and gifts are in high demand, as evidenced by thr wonderfully funky Re-Funk-It.
 Magic wands, knitted sculpture, ceramics, jewelry, old furniture made whimsical – you’ll find something that makes you smile.

 Jewelers working inside Wagner Jewelers Ashland VA